samdporter/SIRF-SIMIND-Connection/CONTRIBUTING.md

 - End-to-end tests: Test complete workflows

 ### 5. Documentation
+Again, this is a bit poor at the moment but improvements will follow

 - Update docstrings using NumPy style
 - Update relevant .md files